-What is the delivery area?
+What is your delivery area?

-What are the delivery date?
+What are your delivery dates?

 How fresh are your trees?

-What payment methods can be use?
+What payment methods can be used?

-Do I come to choose my tree myself?
+Can I come to choose my tree myself?

 Is it environmentally friendly to buy a real tree instead of an artificial tree?

+Absolutely!
 Artificial trees can't be recycled, reused or composted.
 Besides, the PVCs and lead they contain stay in landfills for several generations.
 Plus the Christmas tree industry creates thousands of jobs in rural areas in Quebec and the rest of Canada and markets a magnificent product that is part of our heritage.

 Trees are the lungs of the earth.
 Each hectare of Christmas trees produces enough oxygen to meet the needs of 40 to 45 people.
 The air we breathe is filtered by these trees, which during their lifetime can absorb up to 32 tons of pollutants such as carbon monoxide, sulfur dioxide and ethylene.
 (Ref.: AgriReseau)

 Do the trees come from Quebec nurseries?